Ondsel-Development/website/blog/2023-08-10/archeologist.md

 ---
 slug: archeologists-will-study-the-bones-of-your-pull-request
 title: Someday an archeologist will study the bones of your pull request
+description: "Getting a contribution merged as an amateur or hobbyist is no small feat, and yet we rarely take the time to acknowledge and celebrate when this happens."
 authors:

   - name: Brad Collette